COVID-19 NEWS & UPDATES

 PROTECTING OUR PATIENTS:

-We will be screening every patient upon arrival for:
+We will be screening every patient and staff member upon arrival for:

 Possible COVID-19 exposure

-We are following all CDC guidelines regarding hand hygiene, travel restrictions, and social distancing in the office.
+We are following all CDC prevention guidelines in the office including:

 IF YOU NEED AN APPOINTMENT:

-We are now providing our patients with virtual appointments through TeleMedicine (TeleMed).
+We will also continue to provide our patients with virtual appointments through TeleMedicine (TeleMed).
 Please read below for more information.

 IF YOU ARE A NEW PATIENT:

-To schedule your New OB appointment, please call:
+To schedule a New Patient appointment, please call: